taulantkoka/taulantkoka.github.io/_pages/project-signal-recovery.md

 ## 5. Validation: Whole-Brain Calcium Imaging

 We tested the framework on real neural data from *Drosophila* (fruit fly) whole-brain calcium imaging.
 In this setting, a microscope tracks fluorescence changes in hundreds of neurons as the animal moves.
-Movement causes mismatches between recorded traces and their true source neurons — exactly the shuffling our theory addresses.
+Movement causes mismatches between recorded traces and their true source neurons, exactly the shuffling our theory addresses.

 **Setup:**
 - Baseline-corrected fluorescence traces from real *Drosophila* neurons